-Aren’t Jesse’s illustrations perfect in this board?
+Aren’t Jess’s illustrations perfect in this board?
 I really love these quick sketches she does - they are very characterful, full of movement and atmosphere.
-It’s an enormous plus for us to have that resource, a romantic way to indicate to brides how their arrangements will look, how their table decorations will be arranged, with little whimsical lines and dabs of watercolour.
-Jesse created the more detailed pencil drawing on the left as a bespoke design for the couple - she's developing this style of 'floral heraldry' for wedding crests and personal illustrations, entwining floral and botanical elements in coat-of-arms like designs, all completed in intricate detail using graphite pencils.
+It’s such a romantic way to indicate to brides how their arrangements will look, how their table decorations will be arranged, with little whimsical lines and dabs of watercolour.
+Jess created the more detailed pencil drawing on the left as a bespoke design for the couple - she's developing this style of 'floral heraldry' for wedding crests and personal illustrations, entwining floral and botanical elements in coat-of-arms like designs, all completed in intricate detail using graphite pencils.
 For this spring wedding she included tulips, blossom and ranunculus - all flowers we will be using in the arrangements on the day.

 March has been a funny one.
 Quiet on the flower front.
 A lot of sitting behind the laptop/drawing board working up design briefs and collating reference images of abundant summer borders, which makes me quite literally itch for flowers.
-We bought a tree peony, which I'm going to be watching like a hawk till it blooms.
+We bought some tree peonies, which I'm going to be watching like a hawk till they bloom.
 Spent a few days in the city.
 Rotavated beds in Hampshire.
 Consumed an alarming quantity of gouda (me).
 Rediscovered Lily Allen.
 Embarked upon an obscure new prop obsession that we really can't afford right now.
 Spring is beginning to happen.
-It all kicks off from here.

 Summer.
 Where will we be, what will it look like?
 We are collaborating and working with so many wonderful people this year.
 We are growing our own flowers, working on some dream events, continuing to meet and learn from new suppliers.
 It’s going to involve a lot of unknowns.
 A lot of driving.
 But that was the dream, wasn’t it - driving around with tubs of flowers and plants, growing and cutting, buying and selling.
 Getting back on the road.
 Following the North wind.
 Drifting to pastures new.